Using Your Own Load Balancer

 The choice to use HAProxy or your own load balancer depends on what features you need out of a load balancer, and whether you want the ability to configure it yourself.

-To integrate your own load balancer with PCF, you must ensure the following:
+To integrate your own load balancer with PCF, you must ensure:

 - WebSocket connections are not blocked for Loggregator functionality.